iuthub/group-project-cornzone/README.md

 ```

 ## Note

+One of our members - (Yormukhamedova Shakhnoza U1810140) with username noza0727 is not included in the contributions list for some unknown reason.
+However, she has been contributing and committing her parts of the project.
+We kindly ask to check the commits separately for the proof and also 'Insights' to see her actions.

 The project has been moved from the original [Quizify](https://github.com/JRakhimov/quizify) repository.
 To track the early stages of development, we recommend looking at the old repository.